Flashline Mars Arctic Research Station: Operations

 During the formal Mars simulation period of each expedition, it is required that any outside work be done while wearing a simulated spacesuit and that all communications are conducted by radio.
 Space suited crew members use a simulated airlock depress/repress procedure upon each exit and entry to the habitat.
 Communications between the station and off-island researchers are subject to a time delay (typically 20 minutes) which mimics that of actual radio traffic between Earth and Mars.
 A satellite phone is kept on-site for use in emergencies.

 Due to limited visibility of crew members wearing simulated spacesuits, all work outside the station is conducted with one crew member "out-of-sim".
 It is the responsibility of this crew member to be on the lookout for, and to protect the crew from polar bears.
 This crew member is typically armed with a pump-action shotgun loaded with slugs.
 The crew also carries bear deterrent devices known as bear bangers.
 No polar bears have yet been encountered by the crew of an FMARS expedition, although signs of their presence on the island are regularly seen, and at least one encounter has occurred with participants in the HMP.

 Crew members are also required to write periodic reports to document conducted research, to advise on the status of engineering systems, and to capture details related to other aspects of operations.
 There are four reports that are typically generated, these being the Commander's Report, a Science Report, an Engineering Report and a Narrative Report.
 The crew transmits these reports to a Mission Support team (typically located in Colorado).

-Timeline of operations

-In the first field season during the summer of 2001, six separate crews of five to seven people occupied the station and began work.
-From 2002 to 2013, seven crews occupied the remote outpost.